-Primary school
+Primary bilingual school in Paris

 Primary class groups